Applied-Machine-Learning-2022/final-project-group6-morganstate/README.md

 <!--
 Give a short description on what your project accomplishes and what tools is uses.
 In addition, you can drop screenshots directly into your README file to add them to your README.
 Take these from your presentations.
 -->
+User's inboxs are bombarded with spam emails which overpopulate the inbox.
+In turn it makes it harder for the user to find important emails and attend to them in a timely fashion .Deciphering between legitimate emails and spam is an inherent issue which could lead users  missing important information.
+With in this project we will develop several models (classifiers) to remedy this issue.

 ## Usage instructions
 <!--